hbenedek/portfolio/README.md

 putting emphasis on the statistical uncertainty of the correlation matrix and its cleaning procedures.
 We try to answer the following questions:

 - Q1: How does the out-of-sample risk changes for different shrinkage coefficients?
-- Q2: Does higher order clustering and bootsrapping improve HALC?
+- Q2: Does higher-order clustering and bootstrapping improve HALC?
 - Q3: How does the reliability change in RMT for different cut-off values?
 - Q4: How does the out-of-sample risk and Neff evolve for different covariance estimates?
 - Q5: How does the reliability of RMT and HALC changes in the function of T and N ?